tauoverpi/tauoverpi.github.io/md/2019-12-21-functional-programming.md

 data List a = Nil | Cons a (List a)
 ```

+Lists work fine as long as list items remain small.

 ```{.hs #lazy-list-definition}
 data LazyList a = LNil
                 | LCons (Lazy (Pair a (LazyList a)))